 Prescription opioid misuse has emerged as a growing epidemic.
-To address prescription opioid misuse among dual eligibles, SMAs must understand prescription filling patterns and factors associated with opioid misuse within this population.
+To address prescription opioid misuse among dual eligible beneficiaries, SMAs must understand prescription filling patterns and factors associated with opioid misuse within this population.
 This use case shows SMAs how to use Part D Prescription Drug Event (PDE) data, with other Medicare and Medicaid data sources, to examine opioid prescription fills among dual-eligible beneficiaries.

 Research shows that excessive and inappropriate prescribing of opioids is a widespread problem among providers and is largely responsible for the observed trends in opioid misuse.
-This use case will provide guidance to assist SMAs on how to leverage Medicare data to profile providers who prescribe opioids to dual eligibles.
+This use case will provide guidance to assist SMAs on how to leverage Medicare data to profile providers who prescribe opioids to dual eligible beneficiaries.
 This will enhance SMAs' abilities to identify opportunities to implement efforts resulting in safer prescribing analgesic opioids.

 This use case describes how SMAs can utilize current and historic Medicare fee-for-service (FFS) data to identify enrollees’ most frequently used primary care providers or other key Medicare providers, to assign them into a managed care organization (MCO) in which their providers participate (for integrated programs) or that have a companion Medicare Special Needs Plan (SNP) in which their providers participate (for non-integrated programs with the potential for aligned Medicaid and Medicare managed care plans).
 Assigning enrollees using intelligent assignment can reassure these beneficiaries that they will have continuity of care during the transition to a managed care plan and could reduce the number of beneficiaries opting out of optional programs or switching plans before and after enrollment into a program.